myceey69/cybershake-tool/README.md

 **==== On macOS, you have to manually go through the terminal to run the code. ====**

-   Go to terminal and type **cd ~/Downloads/cybershake-tool-master/src** and enter, then type **python3 main.py** to start the cybershake tool on macOS. <br>
+   Go to the terminal and type **cd ~/Downloads/cybershake-tool-master/src** and enter, then type **python3 main.py** to start the cybershake tool on macOS. <br>
    **Note**: if your file is in another location and not in "Downloads", you have to   **cd**   to the right directory in order to make the cybershake tool work.

 <br>
 <br>
 5. A built-in seismogram reader is included.
-Simply run seismogram_reader.bat, then copy the filename of the seismogram file retrieved in the output folder, paste it when prompted, and the tool will display the seismogram plot. (only on windows)
+Simply run seismogram_reader.bat, then copy the filename of the seismogram file retrieved in the output folder, paste it when prompted, and the tool will display the seismogram plot. (only on Windows)

 <img width="938" height="510" alt="image" src="https://github.com/user-attachments/assets/be7c2738-0708-429a-b0c7-6bbbbe500089" />

-**==== On macOS, you hav  to manually go through the terminal to run the code. ====**
+**==== On macOS, you have  to manually go through the terminal to run the code. ====**

-   Go to terminal and type **cd ~/Downloads/cybershake-tool-master/src** and enter, then type **python3 seismogramsReader.py** to start the seismogram reader on macOS. <br>
+   Go to the terminal and type **cd ~/Downloads/cybershake-tool-master/src** and enter, then type **python3 seismogramsReader.py** to start the seismogram reader on macOS. <br>
    **Note**: if your file is in another location and not in "Downloads", you have to   **cd**   to the right directory in order to make the seismogram reader work.